c9s/Pux/README.md

 Why It's Here
 --------------------
 Most of us use a lot of machines to run our applications, however, it uses too much energy and too many resources.

-By using Pux, you can also decrease your expense of servers on cloud.

-Also we believe that running softwares on slower machines should be easy as possible.

 Some people thinks routing is not the bottleneck, the truth is this project does not claim routing is the bottleneck.

-Actually the bottleneck is always different in different applications, if you have a lot of heavy db requests, then your bottleneck is your db; if you have a lot of complex computation, then the bottleneck should be your algorithm.
+Actually the "bottleneck" is always different in different applications, if you have a lot of heavy db requests, then your bottleneck is your db; if you have a lot of complex computation, then the bottleneck should be your algorithm.